Indian River

 Three in Four Delaware Districts Are Now Majority-Minority

 A decade ago, fewer than half of Delaware's school districts enrolled a majority of students of color.
-Today, 30 of 39 do.
-The shift from 41.2% to 76.9% majority-minority districts between 2014-15 and...
+By 2024-25, 30 of 39 did.
+The shift from 41.2% to 76.9% majority-minority districts between 2014-...